 - consents are considered within an established community planning framework,

 - new lots and new land uses do not conflict with the overall planning goals and policies of existing communities, and

 - consideration is given to the effect of the division of land on the site, on the neighbouring lands, and on the community as a whole.

 - Elizabeth Lew

 - Fred Stoneman

 - Betty Dykstra (Alternate)

 *All applications must be completed and received no later than 12:00 p.m. on the deadline date.
-Applications not meeting the requirements may be placed on the agenda of the next scheduled meeting.
+Applications not meeting the requirements may be placed on the agenda of the next scheduled hearing.

-**Please note: Although the application may be received prior to the deadline, this does not automatically guarantee that the application will be placed on the corresponding meeting agenda.
-Depending on the volume of applications received, the application may have to be moved to the next available meeting date.
+**Please note: Although the application may be received prior to the deadline, this does not automatically guarantee that the application will be placed on the corresponding hearing agenda.
+Depending on the volume of applications received, the application may have to be moved to the next available hearing date.